apiaryio/dredd/docs/index.md

 Dredd is a language agnostic command-line tool for testing API documentation written in the [API Blueprint][] format against its backend implementation.
-With Dredd you can easily plug your API documentation into the Continous Integration systems like [Travis CI][] or [Jenkins][] and have API documentation up-to-date all the time.
+With Dredd you can easily plug your API documentation into the Continuous Integration systems like [Travis CI][] or [Jenkins][] and have API documentation up-to-date all the time.
 Dredd uses [Gavel][] for judging if a particular API response is valid or if it isn't.
 If you are curious about how decisions are made, please refer